inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 To work with DEMs, you should use QGIS’ all-in-one DEM (Terrain models) analysis tool.

-- Click on the menu item Raster ‣ Analysis ‣ DEM (Terrain models).
+- Click on the menu item
+  :menuselection:`Raster ‣ Analysis ‣ DEM (Terrain models)`.
-- In the dialog that appears, ensure that the Input file is the DEM layer.
+- In the dialog that appears, ensure that the Input file is the **DEM** layer.
-- Set the Output file to hillshade.tif in the directory qgis/Sleman/.
+- Set the Output file to :kbd:`hillshade.tif` in the directory :doc:`qgis/Sleman/`.

 .. image:: /static/training/beginner/qgis-inasafe/image165.*
+   :align: center

 - Check the box next to Load into canvas when finished.

 .. image:: /static/training/beginner/qgis-inasafe/image166.*
+   :align: center

 - You may leave all the other options unchanged.
-- Click OK to generate the hillshade.
+- Click :guilabel:`OK` to generate the hillshade.
-- When it tells you that processing is completed, click OK on the message to get rid of it.
+- When it tells you that processing is completed, click :guilabel:`OK` on the message to get rid of it.
-- Click Close on the main DEM (Terrain models) dialog.
+- Click :guilabel:`Close` on the main DEM (Terrain models) dialog.

 You will now have a new layer called hillshade that looks like this:

 .. image:: /static/training/beginner/qgis-inasafe/image167.*
+   :align: center

 This looks more 3-Dimensional, but can we improve on this?
 On its own, the hillshade looks like a plaster cast.
 It will look better if we can